SymBB/symbb/README.markdown

 ### Sandbox Version

-You can find the Sandbox Version unter this url: https://github.com/seyon/symbb_sandbox
+You can find the Sandbox Version under this url: https://github.com/seyon/symbb_sandbox

 The Sandbox Version has a finished setup for the SymBB Forum.